Common Room vs Clay

 • You want the flexibility to use the intelligence in ZoomInfo's native products, in your CRM, or in any AI agent via API and MCP

-Try ZoomInfo free with ZoomInfo Lite or a 7-day trial.
+Try ZoomInfo free to start with ZoomInfo Lite or a 7-day trial.

-Common Room and Clay have each built valuable platforms for specific GTM motions.
+Common Room and Clay have each built platforms with real value for specific GTM motions.
 Common Room excels at surfacing buying signals that traditional databases miss.
 Clay excels at giving technical teams the flexibility to build exactly the enrichment logic they need.
 But both platforms aggregate external data, which means their output is only as good as their sources.

 How helpful was this article?